babshire/HTML-PHP-Javascript/README.md

 # HTML-PHP-Javascript

-School projects making use of HTML, PHP, and Javascript
+These projects are from my introductory course to HTML, PHP, and Javascript.
+Each folder contains a readme about what the project does and what file to run.
+I used xampp for the apache web server and MySql database.